 If you take certain generic medications classified as "preventive," such as a prescription drug used for hypertension, a heart condition or depression, you may receive your medication at no cost to you.
-It's an important way that TRS is investing in the health of retirees.
+This is an important way that TRS is investing in the health of retirees like you.
 See page 13 for details.